applysis/applysis.github.io/mkdocs/docs/API/c-swift-package.md

 ##### Submission by batches

 Submission can be done batch by batch.
-You can use `Applysis.shared.submitFeedbacks(_ feedbacks: [Feedback])` to submit maximum 50 feedbacks at a time.
+You can use `Applysis.shared.submitFeedbacks(_ feedbacks: [Feedback])` to submit a maximum 50 feedbacks at a time.

-If feedback(s) was successfully submitted, it should be visible on [Applysis platform](https://app.applysis.io/) in maximum next 10-15 minutes.
+If feedback(s) was successfully submitted, it should be visible on the [Applysis platform](https://app.applysis.io/) in maximum next 10-15 minutes.

 ## Limitations

 -   You can not submit more than 50 feedbacks at a single batch.
--   With the current plans, you can submit maximum 2000 feedbacks in a month.
+-   With the current plans, you can submit a maximum 2000 feedbacks in a month.
--   `text` field can not be `nil` nor empty.
+-   `text` field can not be `nil` or empty.

-For any issues or technical difficulties, please [reach out](mailto:contact@applysis.io) us.
+For any issues or technical difficulties, please [reach out](mailto:contact@applysis.io) to us.